Diego-Zanetti-Braga/oil-and-gas/Oil & gas Industry.md

 Natural gas is a combustible mixture os small-molecule hydrocarbons, ad is formed primarily of methane.
 A dry gas is composed by almost pure methane and a Wet when others hydrocarbons are present.

+# Energy value chain

+Upstream: Exploration and production
+Midstream: Transportation
+Downstream: Processing and distribution

 # Therms
 API: American Petroleum Institute.
 OPEC: Organization of Petroleum Exporting Countries
 IOC: International Oil Companies
 NOC: National Oil Companies
-OSC: OilField Services Companies (Halliburton is in this category)
+OSC: OilField Services Companies (Halliburton is in this category).
+They provide groundwork involved in fiding and extracting oil and gas.